sanman00/ExplosivePotions/README.md

 A mod for Minecraft that adds a potions that explodes when you drink it.
 This mod should be built with Minecraft Forge 11.14.0.1290 for Minecraft 1.8.
 This mod is licensed under the MIT License (look in LICENSE.txt).

 # To do
-- ~~Add texture/model to potion~~ Fixed as of 0.0.6_10
-- ~~Make potion drinkable (appears to not work right now)~~ Fixed as of 0.0.7
-- Make potion cause explosions and kill the player in survival mode
+- Make potion kill the player in survival mode
-- Fix crafting recipe
+- Make potions cause explosions in survival mode

 # How to install